Laurence GAUTIER

 Biography

-Building on her thesis, Laurence is also expanding her research work on questions of Muslim leadership and representation in other settings.
+Laurence is also expanding her research work on questions of Muslim leadership and representation in other settings.
 She co-edited a special issue on ‘Historicizing Sayyid-ness: Social Status and Muslim Identity in South Asia’ (Journal of the Royal Asiatic Society).
 She is currently preparing, along with Julien Levesque (Ashoka University) and Nicolas Belorgey (CNRS, CSH), a prosopographical study of Muslim leaders, which examines the different types of Muslim leadership that emerged after independence, as well as their relations to Indian state authorities.
-Finally, Laurence is starting a new research project on Congress’s “Muslim” policy after independence, in which she plans to explore the tensions between Congress’s secular nationalism and their attitude towards Muslim citizens.
+Finally, Laurence is starting a new research project on intermediaries between state actors and religious minorities in India’s secular regime after independence.

 Recent Publications